jigpu/linuxwacom-wiki-archive/wiki/Linuxwacom_HOWTO.md

 Load](/wiki/Linuxwacom_HOWTO#Testing_If_wacom.(k)o_Will_Load "wikilink").

-<span style="background:#00ffff">On some distributions, Mandriva (a.k.a
+<span style="border:1px solid #00ffff; background:#00ffff">On some
-Mandrake) included, the wacom.ko driver that appears in the kernel modules directory appears to be compressed.
+distributions, Mandriva (a.k.a Mandrake) included, the wacom.ko driver that appears in the kernel modules directory appears to be compressed.
 If you cannot find wacom.ko using the method below, try locating wacom.ko.gz instead.
 People who encountered this problem were able to run gzip on the module and copy that instead.</span>

 Installing the driver requires knowing where it belongs.
 A little research will help here.
 By using the locate command, you can find all